Githelp-support/githelp/README.md

 ## What is Githelp?

-[Githelp](https://githelp.app/) is a support service platform that lets owners of open source software easily provide their users with expert help, community help and AI-support - all in one assistant - installed to their Discord, their users´ Slack or through our website.
+[Githelp](https://githelp.app/) is a support service platform that lets owners of open source software easily provide their users with expert help, community help and AI-support - all in one assistant - installed to Discord, their users´ Slack or through our website.

 <p align="center">
     <img src="assets/Repo - landing page - example 02 - 1440.png" alt="Githelp" width="700" style="border-radius: 12px"/>